 If the fracture is very proximal or in osteoporotic bone, a preshaped olecranon LCP with locking head screws can be used to allow better fixation.

-Contour the plate to fit the proximal ulna, bending around the tip of the olecranon.
+If an anatomic plate is not used, contour the plate to fit the proximal ulna, bending around the tip of the olecranon.
 Make sure to follow the curvature of the olecranon.

 Contouring is done with bending irons and bending press.

-4 Proximal plate fixation top
+4 Proximal plate fixation topenlarge